muratk3n/thirdwave/en/README.md

 ---

-People think tiny housers"give up" on bigger space, but they actually gain space outside.
+People think tiny housers "give up" on bigger space, but they actually gain space outside.
 Plus this guy uses the wheels as suspension mechanism against earthquakes.
 Sleek!